 7. Write Your Students a Letter

 Write each class a letter.
 Dr. Tony Kline told me that his students often save his class letters.
 One summer, a young lady came back at the end of the summer and asked for another copy after her little brother had spilled a soda on it.
-Now, Tony laminates these letters so they are "brother proof."
+Now, Tony laminates these letters so they’re “brother proof.”

 8. Plan an Oscars Event

 This is another Dave Burgess idea.
 Roll out the red carpet.
 Have students plan the culminating event.
-Imagine an Oscars-type ceremony where they can give awards for the year's best books, best student presentations, and most epic classroom moments, and where their classmates can respond with Oscar-like acceptance speeches.
+Imagine an Oscars-type ceremony where they can give awards for the year’s best books, best student presentations, and most epic classroom moments, and where their classmates can respond with Oscars-style acceptance speeches.
 They can even dress up.
 What fun!